hilo43/Project_6---Customer_Segmentation/README.md

-Necessary information about this project is given in the PDF file.
+The pdf file above contains information about what to do about the project and the general structure of the dataset.